(954) 262-1038 (800) 356-0026, ext. 21038 firstname.lastname@example.org

 The innovative skills-based curriculum leading to a Master of Science in Biomedical Informatics degree consists of the following didactic courses offered predominantly in an online fashion via NSU's state-of-the-art web-based, distance-learning technology.
 Students are required to complete a practicum project consisting of hands-on practical work within a health information technology or other appropriate environment.

 This course provides an overview to the Biomedical Informatics Program and technology skills necessary for satisfactory participation in the graduate programs at Nova Southeastern University’s (NSU) Dr. Kiran C. Patel College of Osteopathic Medicine (KP-COM).
-Students will be introduced to Blackboard, the Office of Student and Alumni Affairs, NSU Financial Aid, the Health Professions Division (HPD) Library, NSU Public Safety, NSU Bursars Office, NSU Student Health Insurance, required Health Insurance Portability and Accountability Act (HIPAA) Training, the Collaborative Institutional Training Initiative (CITI), and the Biomedical Informatics Practicum Project.
+Students will be introduced to Blackboard, the Office of Student and Alumni Affairs, NSU Financial Aid, the Martin and Gail Press Health Professions Division (HPD) Library, NSU Public Safety, NSU Bursars Office, NSU Student Health Insurance, required Health Insurance Portability and Accountability Act (HIPAA) Training, the Collaborative Institutional Training Initiative (CITI), and the Biomedical Informatics Practicum Project.

 All students admitted into the Master of Science degree program in Biomedical Informatics require completion of this 1.0-credit hour orientation.
 Students are required to complete MI 5000 concurrently with their first sequence of courses in the program of study, and will be automatically enrolled in the orientation course (online or in-person) during their first term of study.